-The supplementary information set out on page 76 is disclosed to meet the requirement of Bursa Malaysia Securities Berhad and is not part of the financial statements.
-The Directors are responsible for the preparation of the supplementary information in accordance with Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure pursuant to Bursa Malaysia Securities Berhad Listing Requirement, as issued by the Malaysian Institute of Accountants (MIA Guidance) and the directive of Bursa Malaysia Securities Berhad.
-In our opinion, the supplementary information is prepared, in all material respects, in accordance with the MIA Guidance and the directive of Bursa Malaysia Securities Berhad.
+The supplementary information set out in page 78 is disclosed to meet the requirement of Bursa Malaysia Securities Berhad and is not part of the financial statements.
+The Directors are responsible for the preparation of the supplementary information in accordance with Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants ("MIA Guidance") and the directive of Bursa Malaysia Securities Berhad.
+In our opinion, the supplementary information is prepare, in all material respects, in accordance with the MIA Guidance and the directive of Bursa Malaysia Securities Berhad.